bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="ha"></a>
 # Hybrid Assembly

+For the long read assembly section, we have been working with long read Nanopore data.
+In this section we will be working with hybrid assemblers which will be compatible with long read PacBio Data and Short read Illumina data.
+Nanopore and PacBio are currently both the main long read sequencing technologies but the major differences in them are that PacBio reads a molecule multiple times to generate high-quality consensus data while Nanopore can only sequence a molecule twice.
+As a result, PacBio generates data with lower error rates compared to Oxford Nanopore.

 To perform a hybrid assembly it requires you have both short and long read data to complete the genome.
+Hybrid assembly uses short read data to resolve ambiguity in the long read data as it is assembled.
 For this tutorial we are using data from a boxelder genome.
 We will begin with preprocessing with PacBio Circular Consensus Sequence analysis application (CCS), run the Falcon, Kraken, and MaSuRCA assemblers,

 <a name="ccs"></a>
 ## Step 1:Preprocessing with PacBio CCS